Our mission is to expand bioethics knowledge to improve clinical, biomedical, and public health decision-making, policy, and practice.

 The Foundation primarily funds bioethics research through two grant programs: the Faculty Scholars Program and the Making a Difference program.
 The Foundation’s Faculty Scholars Program makes career development awards to enable junior faculty members to carry out innovative bioethics research.
 Through this program, the Foundation supports research that goes beyond current work in bioethics to help resolve pressing ethical issues and creates a community that enhances future bioethics research by Scholars and Alumni/ae.

-The Making a Difference program supports specific research projects to help resolve an important emerging or unanswered bioethics problem.
+The Making a Difference program supports research projects that help resolve important emerging or unanswered bioethics problems.
 The Foundation’s aim through this program is to fund projects that promote the Foundation’s vision and mission through forward-looking bioethics research that will have a real-world, practical impact.

 In 1949, Frank Greenwall and his wife Anna Alexander Greenwall established a small family foundation in memory of their daughter, Susan.
 The Foundation’s goals were mostly general in nature, such as providing scholarships and fellowships “for worthy and qualified students without regard to sex, age, nationality, race, creed or color.”
 A more specific goal, however, was to help conduct medical research and spread knowledge on “the nature, cause, prevention, cure, treatment and alleviation of children’s diseases of all kinds.”